elastic/kibana/src/core/public/public.api.md

 }

 // @public @deprecated
-export interface LegacyCoreSetup extends CoreSetup<any> {
+export interface LegacyCoreSetup extends CoreSetup<any, any> {
     // Warning: (ae-forgotten-export) The symbol "InjectedMetadataSetup" needs to be exported by the entry point index.d.ts
     //
     // @deprecated (undocumented)